deoktr/raudit/README.md

 - Ensure systemd services are hardened (with sandboxing options) `systemctl cat`
 - Ensure cron is disabled if not needed
 - Use [OPA](https://www.openpolicyagent.org/) to define rules?
+- Add CLI flag to list out all available tags

 ## License